 Web/mobile use cases where you need low latency globally.
 Thanks to the read only REST API, you can access Redis from your web/mobile application directly.
 In such a case, Global Database will help to lower the latency as you can expect the clients from anywhere.

 High Availability and Disaster Recovery

 Although the main motivation behind the Global Database is to provide low latency; it also makes your database resilient to region wide failures.
 When a region is not available, your requests are routed to another region; so your database remains available.

-Global Database does not support strong consistency yet.
-Currently it is an eventually consistent database.
+Global Database is an eventually consistent database.
 The write request returns after the leader replica processes the operation.
 Write operation is replicated to backup replicas asynchronously.
 Read requests can be served by any replica, which gives better horizontal scalability but also means a read request may return a stale value while a write operation for the same key is being propagated to backup replicas.

 In case of cluster wide failures like network partitioning (split brain); periodically running anti entropy jobs resolve the conflicts using LWW algorithms and converge the replicas to the same state.

 Upgrade from Regional to Global

 Currently, we do not support auto-upgrade from regional to global database.
 You can export data from your old database and import into the global database.